 - Included drill and tap set are not very good, will probably need to use your own 5/16 bit and 3/8 tap

-The U50 from Vega features longer rails than many fences, giving it a full 50” of rip capacity to the right of the blade.
-It only offers 8” to the left of the blade, though, so think about whether that matters to you.
-If you frequently make bevel cuts to the left of the blade, you might think twice, but otherwise this is a great choice.
-It’s also lighter than some of its competition, at 38 pounds.
+The U50 from Vega features longer rails than most fences, giving it a full 50” of rip capacity to the right of the blade.
+It offers just 8” to the left of the blade, though, so consider whether that matters to you.
+If you frequently make bevel cuts to the left of the blade, you might think twice, but otherwise I consider the U50 a great choice.
+It weighs in lighter than some of its competition, at 38 pounds.

 The lighter construction does create some compromises, though.
-The build quality and fit-and-finish is not quite as high as its more expensive competition.
-In particular, it features a number of sharp corners that you’ll probably want to file down for safety.
-And if you’re picky about wanting tools with beautiful finishes and machinist-quality fits, the U50 might leave you disappointed.
+The build quality and fit-and-finish doesn’t seem quite as high as its more expensive competition.
+In particular, it features several sharp corners that you’ll probably want to file down for safety.
+And if you crave tools with beautiful finishes and machinist-quality fits, the U50 might leave you disappointed.

-All that aside, though, it’s a very solid table saw fence, especially if you need all that extra rip capacity.
+Those cosmetic issues aside, Vega has produced a solid table saw fence, in particular if you need all that extra rip capacity.
 It has a micro-adjustment feature, so you just need to get the fence “close enough” by hand.
 Then you use the more accurate micro-adjuster to set it precisely where you want it.
-Once it’s clamped, the fence won’t move on you.
-And Vega has very good customer support for any problems or questions you might have.
+Once clamped, the fence won’t move on you.
+And Vega provides good customer support for any problems or questions you might have.